joedougherty/writing/the_generator_that_could_not_be.rst

 * the mirror of the third digit of the third real
 * and so on ...

-(That's what's going on with that digit_place variable.
-I want to call next() as many times as reals generators I've seen so far.)
+(That's what's going on with that :code:`digit_place` variable.
+I want to call :code:`next()` as many times as reals generators I've seen so far.)

 Here's the crux of it!
-When George said it can't be done, it's because you can always generate a new real using the power of brand_new_real().
+When George said it can't be done, it's because you can always generate a new real using the power of :code:`brand_new_real()`.

-Here's how the reduction ad adsurdum goes:
+Here's how the argument goes:

-* Assume we *can* write a generator to produce all possible reals
+* Assume we *can* write a generator to produce all the reals (Reals())
+* (Which, of course, would mean there'd be a one-to-one correspondence with the naturals)
+* However, we've *also* shown that we can generate a new real with :code:`brand_new_real()`
+* This is a problem!
+Reals() will never be able to produce :code:`brand_new_real()`
+* Reals() must be incomplete.
+* More accurately, Reals() simply cannot do what it claims.
+* It *isn't possible* to map the naturals to the reals.
+* Weirdest of all, there are somehow infinitely "more" reals than naturals.
+This is referred to as being *uncountably infinite*.